nikextens/AzureML_Capstone/starter_file/README.md

 ![plot](https://github.com/nikextens/AzureML_Capstone/blob/master/starter_file/Screenshots/deployment_test.PNG)

 ## Screen Recording
-Following the project's structure with two scripts classifying our wine data, I created one [screencast](https://www.youtube.com/watch?v=WEOxwvgcBFQ) to document the AutoML part and an additional [clip](https://www.youtube.com/watch?v=bvrs2v0F9mA) for the hypertuning option.
+Following the project's structure with two scripts classifying our wine data, I created [screencast](https://www.youtube.com/watch?v=pVbl0bvTrsM) showing the configuration and application of AzureML, afterwards a documentation of the hypertuning part and, eventually, the deployment of the best model.

-The deployment is documented [here](https://www.youtube.com/watch?v=0H9drGpgmwI).

 Enjoy watching ;).